JClement57/Luscombe/README.md

 #### ADD

 ADD is used to add items to the inventory.
-The item to be added is defined inside the ADD block itself.
+The item to be added is defined as the ADD block itself.

 ```Luscombe
 ADD Soda {